Vietnam.vn - Nền tảng quảng bá Việt Nam

 The residents here - mainly descendants of Chinese immigrants - still maintain a lifestyle close to nature, combining fishing, small business and handicraft making to earn a living and preserve traditions.
 Some houses have been transformed into homestays, souvenir shops, and snack shops.

 Every morning, they start their day with simple activities: preparing breakfast, chatting, sharing a cozy family meal of dim sum, sticky rice cakes, sweet soups, and noodles.
-Chew Jetty's cuisine is imbued with the flavors of their distant homeland, while also carrying the distinct Penang vibe, creating a unique culinary harmony.
+Chew Jetty's cuisine is imbued with the flavors of their distant homeland, while also carrying the distinct Penang flavor, creating a unique culinary harmony.

 Penang, though small, is home to a rich cultural world.
-From the floating villages with wooden architecture and a simple lifestyle to the historic old town of George Town, Penang offers visitors a unique, multi-dimensional experience.
+From floating villages with wooden architecture and a simple lifestyle to the historic old town of George Town, Penang offers visitors a unique, multi-dimensional experience.
 Chew Jetty, with its rustic wooden houses and long-standing community, is a symbol of integration and heritage preservation.
 A visit here will give you the opportunity to feel the cultural, historical and diverse values of a Penang that is not only nostalgic but also constantly changing with the flow of time.

 Source: https://hanoimoi.vn/chew-jetty-di-san-noi-tren-mat-nuoc-penang-696499.html